hku/diffusion.c/readme.md

 ## diffusion.c

-This is a standalone inference engine of diffusion models written in C. You can train the tiny diffusion model in pytorch, then run the model with diffusion.c.
+This is a standalone inference engine of diffusion models written in C. You can train the diffusion model in pytorch, then run the model with diffusion.c.

 ![tiny diffusion](./tinydiffusion.gif)